 Like predicate can be used for searching for part of the property value, for instance nodes which cmis:name contains specified string value.

 SELECT * FROM ab:invoice WHERE cmis:name LIKE '%invoice_2014%'

 Text search predicate is used to leverage the alfresco indexing capabilities and to search for text that document contains.
 See how we have escaped the ‘ to get invoices that contain a phrase .

 Folder predicate , we often need to search within specified folder sometimes directly below or at all depths.
 For this predicate functions IN_FOLDER and IN_TREE are used.

 SELECT cmis:name FROM cmis:document WHERE IN_FOLDER('folder id') SELECT cmis:name FROM cmis:folder F WHERE IN_TREE(F, 'folder id')

-CMIS allow us to easily select nodes that we need writing complex SQL queries.
+CMIS allows us to easily select nodes that we need without writing complex SQL queries.
 For any additional problems you can contact us or look up the documentation on alfresco wiki.